-Yoyo Loach can be attributed to such aquarium fishes, which requires great experience and attention when maintaining.
-However, the pet remains one of the most beloved for experienced aquarists.
+Yoyo Loach (Botia almorhae) also known as Pakistani Loach can be attributed to such aquarium fishes, which requires great experience and attention when maintaining.
+Yoyo loach remains one of the most beloved in experienced aquarists community.

 The fish has a rather lively and curious character, so it can often be seen in home aquariums.
 If you are planning to get these loaches for the first time, then you can continue reading!